SMJ93/screen-time-challenge/README.md

 # Screen Time Challenge

 Your challenge is to build a simple Screen Time app for Android.
-The app should provide an overview over which applications the user have spent the most time in today and during the last 7 days, as illustrated in this wireframe:
+The app should provide an overview over which applications the user has spent the most time in today and during the last 7 days, as illustrated in this wireframe:

 ![Wireframe](/wireframe.png?raw=true)